openstack/horizon/doc/source/topics/angularjs.rst

 Testing
 =======

-1. Open <dev_server_ip>/jasmine in a browser.
+1. Open <dev_server_ip:port>/jasmine in a browser.
 The development server can be run with``./run_tests.sh --runserver`` from the horizon root directory.
 2. ``npm run test`` from the horizon root directory.

+The code linting job can be run with ``npm run lint``.

 For more detailed information, see :doc:`javascript_testing`.